Wojo-mike43/Wojo-mike43/README.md

 Interests: Chess, golfing, surfing, professional hockey, and NCAA D2 football

 Contact
 Feel free to connect with me through LinkedIn or email.
-I’m always open to discussing finance, data analytics, or any
+I’m always open to discussing finance, and data analytics.